adrianomatousek/webapp-treasure-hunt/CONTRIBUTING.md

 Please note we have a code of conduct, please follow it in all your interactions with the project.

 ## Getting in Touch
 Contact details are available on our website.
-You can also utilise our community Discord channel.
+You can also utilise our community Discord channel to share & discuss ideas!

 ## File an Issue
 Please check our [GitHub issue tracker](https://github.com/adrianomatousek/webapp-treasure-hunt/issues) for known issues.